About this day

 About Mary Fulbrook

-Professor Mary Fulbrook, British academic and historian, is Professor of German History at University College London and a renowned expert in a wide range of fields, including twentieth century German dictatorships.
-She was the first female chair of the German History Society and is a Fellow of the British Academy.
+Professor Mary Fulbrook is Professor of German History at UCL, a Fellow of the British Academy and a renowned expert in a wide range of fields, including twentieth century German dictatorships.

 The Weimar Republic - creation and collapse Paul Moore, University of Leicester